-Blue is the new black at MGC’s second Dior show
+Blue is the new black at MGC’s latest Dior show

-From the set to the clothes, to the music, the designer had her own ‘blue period’ at her show this afternoon – here’s what you missed
+From the set to the clothes, the designer had her own ‘blue period’ at her show this afternoon – here’s what you missed

 - TextVanessa Hsieh